 - Paradiso 37, Taste the Americas — a blend of North, Central and South American cuisine in a waterfront setting, split over two levels with both indoor and outdoor terrace dining.
 As well as food from 37 countries, there are also 37 varieties of Tequila on offer and an international rum bar.

 - Morimoto Asia — Pan-Asian cuisine created by chef Masaharu Morimoto.
 Upstairs is a sushi bar and lounge.

 - Raglan Road Irish Pub and Restaurant — enjoy Celtic favourites like shepherd’s pie, bangers and mash and fish and chips washed down by traditional Irish, European and American beers.
 Brunch is available on Saturdays and Sundays.

 - The BOATHOUSE — a restaurant with three distinctive bars and two private dining rooms.
 Offers signature dining serving Florida style surf and turf plus sandwiches and burgers.
 A number of water rides operate from alongside The BOATHOUSE (see Entertainment above).

-- Portobello Country Italian Trattoria (currently closed) — serves fresh seafood, wood-fired pizzas, pastas and steaks cooked the Italian way.
+- Terralina Crafted Italian (formerly Portobello Country Italian Trattoria — serves fresh seafood, wood-fired pizzas, pastas and steaks cooked the Italian way.
 There is both a dining room and waterfront patio.
-It will re-open as Terralina Crafted Italian in the Autumn of 2017.
-The new menu is inspired by the Italian Lakes region from award-winning chef Tony Mantuano and will include hand-tossed pizzas cooked in a wood-burning oven.
+It re-open in the Autumn of 2017.
+The new menu is inspired by the Italian Lakes region from award-winning chef Tony Mantuano and includes hand-tossed pizzas cooked in a wood-burning oven.

 - Paddlefish — themed as a paddle-steamer, the former Fulton’s Crab House has re-opened with a modern yacht styled interior, rooftop lounge and waterfront bar.
 The menu focuses on fresh seafood as well as steaks and chops.